 And for those of you who struggle to get outside to exercise when it’s darker and colder (or even to motivate for a home workout), a tip for home workers this autumn is to get dressed in the morning in your workout clothes already having a mindset that exercise will be part of your day.

 Or make a date to workout with someone, whether for an online workout or for a brisk walk or run outside.
-You’ll be less likely to back out this way and you’re wellbeing will also benefit from the social interaction.
+You’ll be less likely to back out this way and your wellbeing will also benefit from the social interaction.
 Especially if you’re at home working alone.